-In safety level 1, WDE is overridden by WDRF in MCUSR.
-See "MCU Status Register - MCUSR" on page 37 for description of WDRF.
+WDE is overridden by WDRF in MCUSR.
 This means that WDE is always set when WDRF is set.
-To clear WDE, WDRF must be cleared before disabling the Watchdog with the procedure described above.
+To clear WDE, WDRF must be cleared first.
 This feature ensures multiple resets during conditions causing failure, and a safe start-up after the failure.